-- Clinical Lecturer in Chemical Pathology and Metabolic Medicine (Institute of Cardiovascular & Medical Sciences)
+- Clinical Lecturer in Chemical Pathology and Metabolic Medicine (Cardiovascular & Metabolic Health)

 - Honorary Clinical Lecturer (School of Medicine, Dentistry & Nursing)

 Lyn Ferguson trained in medicine at the University of Glasgow (MBChB Hons.
 2010), with an intercalated BSc (MedSci) (first class Hons.) in Anatomy (2008).
 She undertook academic foundation and core medical training in the West of Scotland and obtained membership of the Royal College of Physicians and Surgeons of Glasgow (MRCP(Glasg)) in 2013, before commencing specialty training in Chemical Pathology and Metabolic Medicine in 2014.
-In 2016, she became a Diplomate member of the Royal College of Pathogists (DipRCPath).
+In 2016, she obtained DipRCPath status, before becoming a Fellow of the Royal College of Pathologists (FRCPath) in 2022.

-From August 2016 to August 2019 she undertook a Clinical Research Fellowship, funded by the BHF Centre of Excellence at the University of Glasgow, and was co-investigator of the Immune Metabolic Associations in Psoriatic Arthritis (IMAPA) study.
+From August 2016 to August 2019 she undertook a Clinical Research Fellowship, funded by the BHF Centre of Excellence at the University of Glasgow, and is co-investigator of the Immune Metabolic Associations in Psoriatic Arthritis (IMAPA) study.
 She was awarded her PhD in 2020, entitled 'Cardiometabolic comorbidities in psoriatic disease and modulation by phosphodiesterase (PDE) 4 inhibition'.
 She was awarded the Royal College of Pathologists Research Medal in Chemical Pathology and Metabolic Medicine for work related to this.

-Currently she is a Clinical Lecturer in the Institute of Cardiovascular and Metabolic Health, Honorary clinical lectuter in the School of Medicine, and Honorary Specialist Registrar in Clinical Biochemistry and Metabolic Medicine in the Queen Elizabeth University Hospital.
+Currently she is a Clinical Lecturer in the School of Cardiovascular and Metabolic Health, Honorary clinical lectuter in the School of Medicine, and Honorary Specialist Registrar in Clinical Biochemistry and Metabolic Medicine in the Glasgow Royal Infirmary.

 1 - Clinical Studies - IMAPA Study